PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 # Notes

 Depending on the raster size and your PC performance, it takes anywhere from 2-7 minutes for the tool to delineate watersheds and streams.
-Once the tool starts to run, the users can check the status of the tool in real time by clicking on `View Details` and scrolling down to navigate to the `Messages` section to see the processes being applied.
+Once the tool starts to run, the users can check the status of the tool in real time by clicking on `View Details` and scrolling down to navigate to the `Messages` section to see the geospatial processes being applied behind the scenes at that moment.

 Coordinate reference systems of all inputs, intermediary files and output are changed to that of the first DEM selected during the user-input stage.